Outdoor terraces in Quebec: enjoying the summer outdoors

 Pole Position Iced Latte

-Our double espresso on ice, summer version.
-The fast start to a patio day in Petit-Champlain.
+Our double espresso on ice, summer style.
+The thrilling start to a terrace day at Petit-Champlain.

-Organic cold cuts from Charlevoix, Quebec cheeses, Borderon et Fils bread.
-The platter for beautiful days, to share in the sun.
+Organic Charlevoix charcuterie, Quebec cheeses, Borderon et Fils bread.
+The perfect board for sunny days, to share in the sun.

 Freshness